-The Communist International has drawn the correct conclusion from the misery of the poor and weak.
-The International proclaims the necessity of a united front against the world bourgeoisie.
+The Communist International has drawn the correct con-The Communist International has drawn the correct con-clusion from the misery of the poor and weak.
+The International proclaims the necessity of a united front against the world bour-geoisie.
 Even if your spirit is so enslaved that you do not dare to dream of freedom, then at least you can hear the voice of your hungry stomach.
 Up and defend yourselves against increased exploitation, profounder misery!

-This is our appeal to you in an hour in which the proletariat is wrestling with life and death, an appeal to all working women, all housewives and mothers, regardless of political or religious creed: Remember that you are all companions in misery!
+exploitation, profounder misery!
+This is our appeal to you in an hour in which the prole-tariat is wrestling with life and death, an appeal to all working women, all housewives and mothers, regardless of political or religious creed: Remember that you are all companions in misery!
 Unite!
-Come forth from the retreats where you hide your martyrdom, unveil your wounds before the eyes of the capitalist world, drunk with temporary victory.
+Come forth from the retreats where you hide your mar-tyrdom, unveil your wounds before the eyes of the capitalist world, drunk with temporary victory.
 Proclaim your demands, strenghthen your will to fight for these demands.
-Confront the raging greed for profits and the attacks of the capitalists with your own demands:
+Confront the raging greed for profits and the attacks of the capitalists with your own demands:-

-Equal wages for equal work, and adequate provision for the unemployed, man or woman.
+Equal wages for equal work, and adequate provision for unemployed, man or woman.
 Eight hour day, free Saturday afternoon, legal protection for working women, adult or youthful, and the extension of this protection to all wage workers.
 Strict measures against usurious prices, control of production, distribution, and prices by workers' councils, by control committees composed of consumers and housewives.
-Com. prehensive and effectual protection for mothers, infants, and children: social provision for the old, invalid, or war-disabled which is compatible with human dignity; exemption of productive workers from taxation, taxation of the propertied classes by means of confiscation of real values, and by compulsory loans.
+Comprehensive and effectual protection for mothers, infants, and children; social provision for the old, invalid, or war-disabled which is compatible with human dignity; exemption of productive workers from taxation, taxation of the propertied classes by means of confiscation of real values, and by compulsory loans.
 Security of the rights of organization and striking, full political and social rights for all women.
-Immediate release of all im-
+Immediate release of all imprisoned revolutionary fighters.

 The International Communist Women appeal to all working women to join their brothers in proclaiming their firm determination to fight for the realization of these and similar demands.
 To proclaim this not by words, but by deeds, by marching courageously into the combat against the exploiting bourgeoisie, against the enslaving force of their state, wherever and under whatever form these two deadly enemies encounter them.
-Combat, determined' combat against the war armaments and war making of the bourgeoisie, against the occupation of the Ruhr!
-Combat against the White Terror, against Fascismol Combat for the extension of power of the shop stewards and the workers' councils.
-Combat, for the disarmament of the bour. geoisie and arming of the workers, the real producers!
+Combat, determined combat against the war armaments and war making of the bourgeoisie, against the occupation of the Ruhr!
+Combat against the White Terror, against Fascismo!
+Combat for the extension of power of the shop stewards and the workers' councils.
+Combat for the disarmament of the bourgeoisie and arming of the workers, the real producers!
 Combat for the workers' government!

 The Communists of Soviet Russia stand side by side with us for the attainment of our aim of aiding the masses of working women to realize their full emancipation.
-No law stands in their way.
-But the world proletariat has recoiled in alarm front its great task of carrying forward the world revolution.
-Consequently every circumstance bindering communist development or hostile to it, is felt in Soviet Russia.
+No law stands in their But the world proletariat has recoiled in alarm from its wav. great task of carrying forward the world revolution.
+Consequently every circumstance hindering communist development or hostile to it, is felt in Soviet Russia.
 Such hindrances are especially felt on the economic field.
 From Soviet Russia as the source of the World Revolution the current of awakening life flows over all capitalist countries, among the masses of women in the other federal Soviet republics and in the Orient.